zhao201730685110/ICp-banking-microservices/README.md

 	3. You will deploy your LinuxONE virtual server.
 	4. You will log in to your LinuxONE virtual server using SSH.

-	As a result, you have your LinuxONE virtual server created (YOUR_LINUX_IP is your LinuxONE virtual server IP Adress).
+	As a result, you have your LinuxONE virtual server created (**YOUR_LINUX_IP** is your LinuxONE virtual server IP Adress)

 	![alt text](images/linux1CC-virtual-server.png "Virtual server")

-2. Once logged in using SSH, clone your fresh source code from your *YOUR_USERNAME/ICp-banking-microservices* Github repository into your LinuxONE virtual server:
+2. Once logged in with SSH, clone your fresh source code from your *YOUR_USERNAME/ICp-banking-microservices* Github repository into your LinuxONE virtual server:

 	`git clone YOUR_USERNAME/ICp-banking-microservices`